 Christian and Andrea could barely contain their panic as they headed to the CHOP ED.
 Once there, Scarlett underwent a battery of tests, but they all came back inconclusive.
 The family was scheduled for follow-up appointments with pediatric hand surgeon Apurva Shah, MD, and pediatric neurologist Sabrina Yum, MD, both Co-directors of CHOP’s Brachial Plexus Injury Program.

 Based on an initial evaluation by Drs.
 Shah and Yum, Scarlett underwent an MRI, a spinal tap, and a nerve conduction study.
 The tests suggested that Scarlett had acute flaccid myelitis.
-This rare and serious condition occurs when the body’s immune system attacks the motor neurons in the spinal cord.
+This rare and serious condition occurs when a virus or associated inflammation attacks the motor neurons in the spinal cord.
 This causes the muscles and reflexes in the body to not work normally and can result in permanent paralysis.
 There has been a mysterious rise in the number of children affected by the condition recently.

 Without treatment, the condition can spread to other points along the spinal cord.
 Scarlett was admitted to the hospital and given intravenous immunoglobulin to reduce the swelling in her spinal cord and heal the existing nerve damage.
 By the end of her five-day hospital stay, Scarlett’s personality was coming back.
 But regaining her arm function has been a slower process.

 Nerve transfer surgery and occupational therapy